timsinaanup/NepalStockAnalyzer/README.md

 - General Data: Normal overview that is looked at superficially.
 - Ownership Structure: Breakdown of stock ownership among different holders.
 - Fundamentals: Quarterly reports data and key financial indicators.
+- Dividend History: Record of past dividend payouts and trends.
+- Share Proportion: Analysis of how shares are distributed among various stakeholders.

 ## API

 The tool utilizes the API from ShareHub Nepal to fetch real-time stock market data.
-Data is extracted using the requests module and processed into a structured format using Pandas.
+Data is extracted using the <b>requests</b> module and processed into a structured format using Pandas.

 ## Steps: